sunfounder/ai-lab-kit/docs/source/quick_start/assemble_power_hat.rst

 .. note::

-   For extended programming or debugging sessions, you can keep the Fusion HAT powered
+   For extended programming or debugging sessions, you can keep the Fusion HAT+ powered
    by connecting the USB-C cable, which will charge the battery and run the project at the same time.
    Even if you run the project while the charer is connected, the battery **cannot** be removed.

 Power ON
 ----------------------

-When the battery has sufficient charge, press the **power button** on the Fusion HAT briefly.
+When the battery has sufficient charge, press the **power button** on the Fusion HAT+ briefly.

 * The **PWR LED** will turn on.
 * The **battery LEDs** will also light up.